 No pressure cooker at home?
 No problem.
 This fluffy stovetop coconut rice is the same recipe, made on the stove top.

 Coconut rice is a flavorful dish originating from Southeast Asia.
 It’s made with full fat canned coconut milk as the liquid rather than water.
-The fat and sweetness from the coconut milk give the rice extra flavor and substance.
+The fat and sweetness from the coconut milk gives the rice extra flavor and substance.
 You won’t make rice any other way!
+Just add some protein, like Hawaiian chicken or steak stir fry for a complete meal.

 Why You’ll Love This Instant Pot Coconut Rice